 - Modernize radiation standards and appropriate funds for the Low Dose Radiation Research Program.

-- Continue to support and appropriate funds for the Pele Program.
+- Continue to support and appropriate funds for research and development programs at the Department of Energy and Department of Defense like the Advanced Reactor Demonstration Program and Pele Program.

 - Amend the Nuclear Waste Policy Act to state that new reactors do not need to contract with the Department of Energy for an NRC license for waste management.